 Jesus’ death and the Old Testament

 Once upon a time …

-The reason people are here is to populate the world, to take care of the world, to make it more and more beautiful and magnificent, and to prepare it to be filled with God’s presence and God’s glory and God’s love.
+The reason people were created was to populate the world, to take care of the world, to make it more and more beautiful and magnificent, and to prepare it to be filled with God’s presence and God’s glory and God’s love.

-But people made a mess of it.
+But people made a mess of things.
 They rejected God’s loving rule, and started serving other gods.
 They made gods of money and sex and power, and filled the world with violence.

 But then God picked one man, Abraham, and said that through Abraham and Abraham’s descendants God would sort things out.